Storyflow Logo

 Miro is the heavyweight team whiteboard, and it is a genuinely strong pick for marketing teams that run a lot of structured workshops.
 The template library is deep, the facilitation features are mature, and it scales to large groups.
 For a quarterly campaign kickoff with the whole department on the board, it is hard to beat.

 Where it loses for marketing: cost adds up quickly across a team on per-editor pricing, boards can sprawl into cluttered messes that nobody revisits, and its AI is still more of an add-on than a feature that reads and develops your whole board.
 Miro is excellent at the capture and the workshop, and weaker at carrying a single campaign idea forward into a finished brief.
+In the four-stage loop, Miro owns Diverge and Cluster for large groups and then leaves you on your own at Converge and Hand-off.
+A department-wide launch kickoff with fifty sticky notes across eight workstreams is exactly where Miro shines, and exactly where, two weeks later, nobody can tell you which idea actually won.

 3. Mural